yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 # Minimal content
-We talked earlier about properly splitting and prioritizing critical and non-critical content, but turns our that on the web there a third class of content: unneeded content.
+We talked earlier about properly splitting and prioritizing critical and non-critical content, but turns out that on the web there a third class of content: unneeded content.

 ## Don't download unused content
 Due to the use of CSS frameworks, large JS libraries, as well as simple code churn, content on the web tends of contain a large percentage of unused code.
-There are many tools today that can help you spot out such unused code as part of your build process and weed it out.
+There are many tools today that can help you spot such unused code as part of your build process and weed it out.

 [Puppeteer coverage API][Puppeteer] enables you to detect such unused